GEOS-DEV/GEOS/src/docs/sphinx/basicExamples/multiphaseFlow/Example.rst

 - a fluid model describing the thermodynamics behavior of the fluid mixture,
 - a relative permeability model,
 - a rock permeability model,
-- a rock compressibility model.
+- a rock porosity model.

 All these models use SI units exclusively.
 A capillary pressure model can also be specified in this block but is omitted here for simplicity.